 I want to share with you how I handle criticism.
-This is a topic that may be useful to people who are starting out a business and it also applies to everyone in general.
+This is a topic that may be useful to people who are starting out a business.
+It also applies to everyone in general.

 I was hesitant to create Dani Art Shop because of the criticism or opinions of others but it wasn’t until I came to terms with myself and overcame this fear that I decided to launch it.
 I had always painted and always dreamt about doing this but I was too afraid.
 One day I stepped out of my comfort zone and decided to pursue this dream of mine.
 How did I do this?
-Well I thought about all these:
+Well I thought a lot.

-This is not to say that I ignore the criticism.
-I don’t, constructive criticism is always welcome, why not hear from others?
+This is not to say that I ignore criticism.
+I don’t, constructive criticism is always welcome, why not hear what others have to say?
 In order to put a piece out there I need to love it and it needs to represent the purpose that Dani Art Shop stands for.

 Thanks for stopping by!
 See you in my social media or my next blog.